 Numerical evidence of tenant experience of offences under the Act is rather more difficult to establish.
-Shelter has undertaken research on YouGov survey results, this research has aimed to establish an approximation on the number of homes affected by a range of poor management practices.11 However, this information is self-reported and tenants may not always be in the best position to judge the legality of particular actions.
+Shelter has undertaken YouGov surveys which have aimed to establish numbers of homes affected by a range of poor management practices.10

-A study by the Legal Education Foundation found that 47 per cent of respondents to the English and Welsh Civil and Social Justice Survey Panel (2010 and 2012 waves) did not consider that their housing problems were legal issues.12 https://www.thelegaleducationfoundation.org/wp-content/uploads/2015/12/ULPR_summary.pdf
+However, this information is self-reported and renters may not always be in the best position to judge the legality of particular actions.
+A study by the Legal Education Foundation found that 47 per cent of respondents to the English and Welsh Civil and Social Justice Survey Panel (2010 and 2012 waves) did not consider that their housing problems were legal issues.11

-The proposed count takes an alternative approach and aims to quantify the number of tenants who make a complaint in a context where their circumstances are assessed by a housing or advice professional who then logs the complaint as an offence under the PfEA.
+The proposed count takes an alternative approach and aims to quantify the number of renters who make a complaint in a context where their circumstances are assessed by a housing or advice professional who then logs the complaint as an offence under the PfEA.
 As will be seen, the method draws on data collection across a number of agencies since there is no single data collection point.

-The resultant count will be a substantial under-estimate.
-As the Legal Education Foundation study found, not all housing problems will be construed as legal problems where advice
+The resultant counts are inevitably a substantial under-estimate.
+As the Legal Education Foundation study found, not all housing problems will be construed as legal problems where advice might provide a solution.
+In the view of this report, 'demand for services, is therefore, not a good proxy for the prevalence of legal problems'.12